shaaza/rsvp-backend/README.md

 ### POST /invitee/new

 Insert a new invitee into the db.
 Requires an auth key.
+In case an invitee with the specified code exists, it will be _replaced_.
 #### Request
 ```
 URL: /invitee/new